sasjs/sasjs.io/slides30min.md

 ![bg right:72% ](https://i.imgur.com/8ZYFtLl.png)

 <!--
 The source code looks like this.
+You can provide brief and detailed descriptions, and use markdown for code formatting.
+Each macro parameter can also be documented.

-The CLI identifies macros by scanning the headers, and finding the macros underneath the dependencies tag.
+The CLI scans the headers, and finds the macros listed underneath the dependencies tag.

-The macros are then extracted from the directories specified in the sasjsconfig file.
+The source code is then extracted from the directories specified within the sasjsconfig file.
 -->

 ---